Obsessed (Olivia Rodrigo song): Composition

 "Obsessed" is 2 minutes and 50 seconds long.
 Nigro produced the song and provided vocal production, and he handled engineering with Dave Schiffman and Ryan Linvill.
 He played guitar, bass, synthesizer, and drum programming; St. Vincent played guitar; and Garret Ray played drums.
 Spike Stent mixed the song at SLS Studios in London, and Randy Merrill mastered it.
 Recording took place in Amusement Studios in Los Angeles.

-"Obsessed" is a power pop, alternative rock, pop-punk, pop rock, and dance-rock, song with influences of punk rock, grunge, and pop metal.
+"Obsessed" is a pop-punk, power pop, dance-rock, and pop rock song with influences of grunge, alternative rock, pop metal, and punk rock.
 The song opens with Rodrigo harmonizing with herself: "Da da-da-da da-da-da", before yelling with increasing force.
-It later incorporates ripped guitars, distorted vocals, heavy bass, and drums.
+It later incorporates distorted guitars, distorted vocals, heavy bass, and drums.
 "Obsessed" has gentle verses but a loud chorus, during which it becomes more panicky according to Billboard Philippines Gabriel Saulog.
 Eddino Abdul Hadi of The Straits Times likened this dynamic to old alternative rock bands, and Aadya Dusad of the South China Morning Post compared the song to the work of Avril Lavigne.

 The lyrics of "Obsessed" are about Rodrigo's jealousy and preoccupation with her partner's ex-girlfriend.
 The theme is explored through a sapphic narrative, similarly to the track "Lacy" from the album's standard edition.
 "Obsessed" is also about insecurity, channeling the negative inner voice in teenagers' minds, and their persistent obsessive and envious thoughts.
 Rodrigo admits to spending unusual amounts of time thinking about and looking at pictures of the partner's ex and researching personal details like her astrological sign and blood type.
 In the chorus, she wonders if the ex had slept in the partner's bed and warns him to be careful because she recalls everything he has told Rodrigo about her.
 In the bridge, Rodrigo asks him questions about the ex's sexual performance and behavior and if she was well-traveled and knowledgeable.